-Solar panel systems in North Carolina require little to no maintenance and cleaning.
+Solar panel systems in North Carolina require little to no maintenance or cleaning.
 In areas like Arizona that have high dust and little precipitation, cleaning your solar panels is a thing.
 However, here in the South-East, our temperate climate and relatively frequent rainy days means dust and dirt don’t really build up so cleaning your panels is not something you need to have on your to-do list.
 At most, homes with heavy tree coverage might experience some tree sap buildup.
-But we recommend that homeowners do not attempt to get on their roof to clean their panels — safety first!
+But if there is a significant amount of sap on your panels, you probably have trees too close to your home.
+We recommend that homeowners do not attempt to get on their roof to clean their panels — safety first!

-For our friends at the coast, there is an official salt mist resistance test (IEC 61701).
+For our friends at the coast, there is an official salt mist resistance test (IEC 61701) applied to solar panels.
 Any module that has this certification is rated to be installed along the coast.
 There are different levels to this test that give better protection the closer you get to the ocean, but most panels have at least level 1 certification.

 As for the NC pollen surge each year, there’s no need to add your solar system to your spring cleaning list.
+We model in the production loss from soiling (pollen, leaves, dust, water, deposits, etc.) when we design your system.
 One of our customers actually put their system to the test by tracking the impact of pollen on their solar system’s production.
-Based on what they tracked and calculated from their monitoring data, there was only a slight decrease in production of around 2%.
+Based on what they tracked and calculated from their monitoring data, there was an insignificant decrease in production during pollen season.
 With solar panel cleaning packages in our area starting around $200, the lost production value is minimal and not worth the service fee.
 You’re best to tap into mother nature’s free cleaning service by waiting for the next rain to come through.

 With hurricane season approaching, knowing how your solar system will hold up in wind and hail is important.
 Luckily, this isn’t something you need to spend much time worrying about.

 Through our design and permitting process, the solar systems we install are specifically engineered to endure high wind-speeds and typically tested by manufacturers to ensure they can survive hurricane conditions.
-Most solar panels are certified to withstand winds of up to approximately 140 miles-per-hour (MPH).
-You can rest assured that your panels won’t budge from your roof.
+Most solar panels are certified to withstand winds of up to approximately 140 miles-per-hour.
+As long as your roof is in place, your panels will be right there with it.
 Additionally, the typical aluminum and glass casings that hold solar cells are highly waterproof, even during extreme rain.
 As for hail, most panels are engineered to bear the impact of hail 1” in diameter.

 With that said: trees, falling limbs, and other debris could damage your solar system or the surrounding roof may be damaged.
 The good news is that the racking system we use allows us to easily remove the panels so that the roof can be repaired.
 If either of these events occur, the damages should be covered by your homeowners insurance and we will work with you to make sure you have all the information you need to file a claim.

 Most panels typically carry a 12 year product warranty and a 25 year power output warranty.
-The power output warranty guarantees that, in 25 years, each panel will produce approx 80% as much electricity as it does when it’s first installed (the exact percentage varies by manufacturer).
+The power output warranty guarantees that, in 25 years, each panel will produce approximately 85% as much electricity as it does when it’s first installed (the exact percentage varies by manufacturer).
+Note — after year 25 your panels will still continue to produce energy and will continue to degrade at the same rate.
 If a panel’s production level drops below the linear degradation rate defined in its warranty, the manufacturer will replace the panel!
 The inverter also has a standard 12 year warranty, while the optimizers will come with a 25 year warranty.

 Every solar company’s process for helping you go solar is a little bit different, so we can only speak to how we do things.